-Park City Mountain on Wednesday appealed the Park City Planning Commission’s decision to revoke approval of the permit to upgrade the Silverlode and Eagle chairlifts, which were schedule to be built this summer.
+Park City Mountain on Wednesday appealed the Park City Planning Commission’s decision to revoke approval of the permit to upgrade the Silverlode and Eagle chairlifts, which were scheduled to be built this summer.
 “The City Planning Director made the right decision to issue this permit, supported by her extensive, four-month-long analysis and the advice of three outside experts,” said Sara Huey, Vail Resorts Senior Manager of Communications in a statement.
 “There is no evidence that she made a mistake, and we believe her decision will be upheld in this next step in the process.”
 Silverlode was scheduled to become Vail Resorts’ first eight passenger and first D-Line chairlift in North America and Eagle was to be a detachable six with a mid unloading station.
 The appeal was filed in District Court.

 Four citizens appealed the initial approval, arguing the project should not have been approved by administratively by city staff.
 They also questioned the degree to which the new lifts would increase traffic and said the mountain’s parking mitigation plan was insufficient.
 The residents’ appeal was granted by a vote of 3 to 1 at a June Planning Commission meeting.
 “While we disagreed with the outcome, we respect the right of four residents to appeal the Planning Director’s decision and likewise we have the right to appeal the Planning Commission’s decision,” continued Vail’s statement today.
 “In parallel with this appeal, we, of course, remain committed to working with the City to explore options to ensure that the resort moves forward with these important replacements of equipment that was installed many decades ago.”

 While the process plays out, Doppelmayr and Park City are placing lift equipment which has already been delivered into storage.
 When I stopped by last week, parts were being sorted and loaded onto trailers.